 Oh! the delightful cuisine: If you aren’t a foodie now, you’ll become one after celebrating your honeymoon in Singapore.
 Singapore cuisine is absolutely delicious, and dishes like chilli crab, hokkien prawn mee, kaya toast, nasi lemak, Hainanese chicken rice, fish head curry, and laksa adapted from different cooking traditions will satisfy your taste buds.
 There’s not only local street food and fine dining but innovative concepts like Whampoa Hawker Centre.

-Luxurious hotels: Lastly, if you are someone who love staying in luxurious hotels with cutting edge interior design, then the city will live up to your expectations.
+Luxurious hotels: Lastly, if you are someone who loves staying in luxurious hotels with cutting edge interior design, then the city will live up to your expectations.

-Singapore is such a place that can be visited throughout the year, however, the best time to visit Singapore for honeymoon is November to June because a lot of festivals are celebrated during the time making the place even livelier.
+Singapore is such a place that can be visited throughout the year, however, the best time to visit Singapore for honeymoon is Feb to April as it is extremely pleasent for outdoor activities.

 Although, the ideal duration for a honeymoon in Singapore is 6 nights and 7 days, but this wonderful city has so much to offer that sometimes couples find the time too little.
 Crazy Singapore!